-The primary purpose of Project Initiation is to discover the project’s scope — where are its boundaries?
-As you see in Figure 1, you need to determine and document the User Requirements & Project Assumptions, produce a Business Case Justification & Feasibility Study, and put together a Project Charter and Project Team.
+The primary purpose in Project Initiation is to discover the project’s scope — where are its boundaries?
+As you see in Figure 1 (Project Charter), you need to determine and document the Project Assumptions & User Requirements, produce a Business Case Justification & Feasibility Study, and put together the resources needed in the Project Charter and Project Team.
+A good project charter will help you prevent the major causes of project management failure.

 You start your business case research with a feasibility study.
 Now that you know what users want, you need to find solutions, technologies, or methods that will help resolve their issues.
+Consider ways to solve problems by thinking outside the box.
 Collect qualitative data from your process analysis, industry benchmarks, and through industry research.

 Your feasibility study will: